 Once the deck is clean, make your walnut polyurethane solution.

 The ratio of walnut shells to finish is 1:10.
-Pour 1 oz. of walnut shells followed by 10 oz. of Daly’s SeaFin AquaSpar waterborne polyurethane into a mixing container.
+Pour one ounce of walnut shells followed by 10 ounces of Daly’s SeaFin AquaSpar waterborne polyurethane into a mixing container.
 I used a Mix N' Measure plastic container that has ounce measurements already printed on the tub.
 I chose Daly’s SeaFin AquaSpar because it’s an exterior polyurethane that Daly’s designed for marine use.
 It’s made for wood finishes on boats, which means it’s durable and designed to come into contact with lots of water.